 For example, rather than lending money to an unemployed friend, you could offer to look over their resume and cover letter as they’re applying for jobs.

 12. Let go of guilt

 If you set boundaries to protect yourself, you very well may deal with people who are unhappy with them.
+You may be faced with unsupportive family or friends who don't agree with your decision.
 And when it’s those nearest and dearest to you, it’s easy to feel guilt when that happens.

 Just remember that you’re taking care of your own financial and mental health, and you have no reason to feel guilty.

 13. Set healthy boundaries with yourself